Previous: Record Splitting with Standard awk, Up: How Input Is Split into Records [Contents][Index]

 value to use for BEGIN { RS = "\0" } # whole file becomes one record?

-Almost all other It happens that recent versions of See section Reading a Whole File at Once for an interesting way to read
+Almost all other It happens that recent versions of See Reading a Whole File at Once for an interesting way to read

 whole files.
 If you are using |